-All National Insurance payments go directly to HMRC, and are placed in a fund that the government uses to pay certain benefits including the State Pension.
+All National Insurance payments go directly to HMRC and are placed in a fund that the government uses to pay certain benefits including State Pension, maternity leave, sick pay and some unemployment benefits.

 On this page you will find information about: